Girlfriend arraigned on manslaughter, motor vehicle homicide charges in death of Boston police officer

-STOUGHTON, MASS.
-(WHDH) - The girlfriend of a veteran Boston police officer who was found unresponsive in the snow outside a home in Canton was arraigned Wednesday on charges in connection with his death.
+BOSTON (WHDH) - A woman accused of striking her Boston police officer boyfriend with her car and leaving him in the snow outside a home in Canton was arraigned Wednesday on charges in connection with his death.

 Karen A. Read, 41, of Mansfield, pleaded not guilty in Stoughton District Court to charges of manslaughter, leaving the scene of a motor vehicle collision causing death, and motor vehicle homicide in the death of 46-year-old Boston Police Officer John O’Keefe, according to the Norfolk District Attorney’s Office.

-Read allegedly drove to Fairview Road in Canton with O’Keefe just before midnight Friday following a night of drinking, according to prosecutors.
+Read allegedly drove to a home on Fairview Road in Canton with O’Keefe just before midnight Friday following a night of drinking, according to prosecutors.

-O’Keefe, of Canton, was found unresponsive in a snowbank outside a home in that neighborhood early Saturday morning and officials said he appeared to have been outside for some time.

-He was transported to Good Samaritan Hospital, where he was pronounced dead several hours later.
+O’Keefe, a 16-year veteran of the force, got out of the vehicle, and while making a three-point turn, Read struck him, then drove away, prosecutors alleged.

+Read became frantic hours later when she could not contact O’Keefe so she went back to the home, where she and two friends found O’Keefe unresponsive in a snowbank around 6 a.m.
+Saturday, prosecutors said.

+The following day Read noticed a broken tail light on her SUV but she was unable to recall if she had struck O’Keefe, according to prosecutors.

-Police reportedly found a broken cocktail glass and blood in the area where O’Keefe was found.
-Read allegedly told officers that they had been out drinking at a bar with another couple.
+Police say officers found a broken cocktail glass and blood in the area where O’Keefe was found.
+Read also allegedly told officers that they had been out drinking at a bar with another couple.

 “They discovered a broken cocktail-style glass and multiple patches of a red substance that appeared to be blood in the vicinity,” a prosecutor told the court.
 “They secured the glass and six blood samples.”